harendra-kumar/concise-haskell/computational-composition.rst

 it is abused.

 We can differentiate them based on where the magic is hidden.
-In functions the magic is hidden just behind the functions. in applicative there are two level walls hiding the magic.
-In monadic there are three walls.
+In functions the magic is hidden just behind the functions.
+In applicatives and monads there is another layer of indirection supplied by the Functor, allowing us to do some magic in that layer.

 In general, we should try to restrict ourselves to the pure functional style, if that is not enough lift to the applicative style and if that is not powerful